Bluetooth and WiFi Bugs Can Leak Sensitive Data From Billions of Devices

 Faulty Bluetooth and WiFi Chips Leave Billions of Devices Vulnerable To Hacking

-Researchers at the Technical University of Darmstadt, Brescia, CNIT, and the Secure Mobile Networking Lab published a paper that proves a device's Bluetooth component can be exploited to extract passwords and manipulate WiFi traffic.
+Researchers at the Technical University of Darmstadt, Brescia, CNIT, and the Secure Mobile Networking Lab published a paper that proves a device's Bluetooth component can be exploited to extract passwords and manipulate WiFi traffic—highlighting a critical concern for cybersecurity professionals and managed IT services providers alike.

-Nowadays, consumer electronic devices, such as smartphones, feature System-on-a-Chips (SoCs) that contain separate components for Bluetooth, WiFi, and LTE—each implementing its own security protocol.
+Nowadays, consumer electronic devices, such as smartphones, feature System-on-a-Chips (SoCs) that contain separate components for Bluetooth, WiFi, and LTE—each implementing its own cybersecurity protocol.
 Nevertheless, they share resources, like antennas and wireless spectrum.

 However, the researchers uncovered that such shared resources could be exploited to launch lateral privilege escalation attacks across wireless chips.
 These attacks can result in code execution, memory readout, or denial of service (DoS).